-Budget - the annual calculation of income and expenditures determines the property tax revenue required to pay for programs and services, as well as library and Heartland Housing Foundation.
+Budget - the annual calculation of income and expenditures determines the property tax revenue required to pay for municipal programs and services, as well as library and Heartland Housing Foundation.

 Per property share of tax - each property assessment multiplied by a tax rate.
 A property's share of tax changes each year, for a combination of two reasons:

-- There is a change in annual budget requirements for municipal operating, library operating, Heartland Housing Foundation requisition and education requisition.
+- There is a change in annual budget requirements for municipal, library, Heartland Housing Foundation or the Provincial Education requisition.